-This Chapter also examines how to open a branch; the pursuit of the activity directly by an individual entrepreneur as a "limited liability entrepreneur"; the formation of a joint venture with one or more enterprises already established in Spain; the acquisition of real estate; the sale and purchase of businesses; investment in venture capital firms; and distribution, agency, commission and franchising agreements.
+This chapter also examines how to open a branch; the pursuit of the activity directly by an individual entrepreneur as a "limited liability entrepreneur"; the formation of a joint venture with one or more enterprises already established in Spain; the acquisition of real estate; the sale and purchase of businesses; investment in venture capital firms; and distribution, agency, commission and franchising agreements.

-Further, it should be noted that, ordinarily, there is also almost total liberalization of foreign investment and exchange control in Spain, in line with EU legislation, notwithstanding the extraordinary measure consisting of the suspension of the regime for the liberalization of foreign investment in Spain, introduced by Royal Decree Law 8/2020 of March 17, 2020, on urgent extraordinary measures to deal with the economic and social impact of COVID-19, which has been extended until December 31, 2024 by means of Royal Decree 20/2022, of December 27, 2022, on measures to respond to the economic and social consequences of the war in Ukraine and measures to support the reconstruction of the island of La Palma and other situations of vulnerability.
+Further, it should be noted that, ordinarily, there is also almost total liberalization of foreign investment and exchange control in Spain, in line with EU legislation, regulated by Law 19/2003 of 4 July 2003, on the legal regime of capital movements and foreign economic transactions, implemented by Royal Decree 571/2023 of 4 July 2023, on foreign investment, notwithstanding the extraordinary measure consisting of the suspension of the regime for the liberalization of foreign investment in Spain, introduced by Royal Decree Law 8/2020 of March 17, 2020, on urgent extraordinary measures to deal with the economic and social impact of Covid-19, which has been extended until December 31, 2024, by means of Royal Decree 20/2022, of December 27, 2022, on measures to respond to the economic and social consequences of the war in Ukraine and measures to support the reconstruction of the island of La Palma and other situations of vulnerability.